 Yes, absolutely!
 The dining room is one area where you can go dark or bold with your color choice.
 Bedrooms and powder rooms are other options for dark colors, but that's a topic for another page.

-A dark wall color can generate a cozy, relaxing feel.
-Aim for an intimate atmosphere--imagine dining by candlelight or with lights dimmed low.
+A dark wall color can generate a cozy, intimate feel.
+Imagine dining by candlelight or with lights dimmed to low.

 Beware the color red.
 While a red dining room was a popular trend for many years, not everyone will love it and will only be thinking of all the repainting they'll have to do.

-If you intend to sell your house, I recommend that you tame down any particularly bold or taste specific color.
-Rather, select a darker neutral of the shade of the adjacent room for good color flow.
+If you intend to sell your house, I recommend that you tone down any particularly bold or taste specific color.
+Rather, select a darker neutral shade of the adjacent room for good color flow.

 Create a focal point in the dining room